Metal Warfare - Irish Metal Forum

 Post by: ijnjnijnilijbibbjknkjbjkk on May 25, 2026, 12:46:04 PM

-Quote from: Bürggermeister on Today at 12:00:31 PMSomewhere In Time.
+Quote from: Bürggermeister on May 25, 2026, 12:00:31 PMSomewhere In Time.
 Also their best sounding album.
 You can't go wrong with any of the first seven, though.

 Amazing run by them to crush the 80s like that.
 They should've taken 10 years off from recording and cemented how good that was.